dm4sec/hwservice_sec/service_fuzzer/README_hwservice.md

 12-17 08:51:46.444 28349 28349 I HWSERVICES: hwnative_get_component_register:libdrmbitmap,JNI
 ```
 However, if the client does not process the crash gracefully and been killed (e.g., libai_client.so), we will miss such log.
-C) The most reliable method is to analysis the crash log.
-There are lots of [literals](https://www.cnblogs.com/willhua/p/6718379.html) for analyzing the crash below.
+C) The most reliable method is to catch the crash log.
+There are lots of [literals](https://www.cnblogs.com/willhua/p/6718379.html) for catching the crash below.
 ```
 12-16 17:13:22.912  1138  1530 F libc    : Fatal signal 11 (SIGSEGV), code 2 (SEGV_ACCERR), fault addr 0x7d3d503000 in tid 1530 (HwBinder:1138_1), pid 1138 (hiaiserver)
 12-16 17:13:23.439 21601 21601 F DEBUG   : *** *** *** *** *** *** *** *** *** *** *** *** *** *** *** ***